gazebo-web/cloudsim/docs/README.md

 The Orchestrator component is also a meta-component that includes a set of different sub-components to interact with different resources inside a cluster.

+The next sections will include a brief description of the managers available for these resources.

 ##### Nodes

 The Nodes sub-component is used to wait for recent nodes that have been created with the Machines component to join the cluster.

-An implementation of the Nodes sub-component using Kubernetes can be found in the `` package.
+An implementation of the Nodes sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/nodes` package.

 ##### Pods

 The Pods sub-component is used to operate over a set of pods, it allows Cloudsim to create and destroy pods on a certain cluster.

+Cloudsim launches at least 3 pods for each simulation.
+One pod running an Ignition Gazebo Server, and two pods (Comms bridge and Field computer) running robot code.
+This code is usually provided by users that consume applications that are using cloudsim, and they're delivered in a container image.

 An implementation of the Pods sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/pods` package.

 ##### Ingresses

+The Ingresses sub-component is in charge of managing ingresses.
+These ingresses are used to route traffic from users to simulations.

 An implementation of the Ingresses sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/ingresses` package.
 Or if you prefer using the